Business Administration MBA

 About the Program

-• The Online MBA is delivered online, with only one week-long opening residency required.
-Professionals seeking the rigor of a traditional MBA with the flexibility of online learning can complete the program in 24 months.
+• The Online MBA meets the needs of professionals seeking the rigor of a traditional MBA with the flexibility of online learning.
+The program can be completed in 24 months and requires only one week-long opening residency in Philadelphia.

-Time Limit for Degree Completion: Graduate School guidelines allow for up to six years for completion of the master's degree.
+Time Limit for Degree Completion: Temple University Graduate School guidelines allow for up to six years for completion of the master's degree.

 Full-Time/Part-Time Status: The MBA program can be completed on a full- or part-time basis.
 Registration for 9 credits or more in the Fall and Spring terms constitutes full-time study.

-Interdisciplinary Study: Students seeking an MBA in a particular discipline may choose to complete electives in a specific concentration area.
+Interdisciplinary Study: Students seeking an MBA in a particular discipline complete electives in a specific concentration area.
+The Fox MBA offers three STEM-certified concentration areas: Business Analytics, Finance, and Information Technology Management.

 Affiliation(s): Research interests of Fox faculty are supported by numerous centers and institutes throughout the Fox School and Temple University.